WebAssembly/design/Modules.md

 The *table index space* indexes all imported and internally-defined table definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
+Thus, the index space starts at zero with the table imports (if any) followed by the tables defined within the module.

 The table index space is only used by the [elements section](#elements-section).
 In the MVP, there is at most one table so this index space is just